johnly83/weatherLondon/README.md

-# weatherLondon
+# openWeather
-Get a weather data in London
+Get a weather data when user entered city names.

 Tools and Packages used:
 - Atom